-FIL Life is part of the FIL Group and has therefore, adopted the group-wide risk management and policy framework, supported by individual policies specific to FIL Life.
-The holistic management of risk is defined by the Enterprise Risk Management (ERM) framework, which is designed to support the effective identification of risks, events and trends that may significantly affect FIL Life's ability to achieve its strategic goals or maintain its operations.
-The ERM framework includes the following core foundations:
+FIL Life is part of the FIL Group and has therefore, adopted the group-wide Enterprise Risk Management (ERM) Policy, supported by individual policies specific to FIL Life.
+The holistic management of risk is defined by the ERM Policy, which is designed to support the effective identification of risks, events and trends that may significantly affect FIL Life's ability to achieve its strategic goals or maintain its operations.
+The ERM Policy includes the following core foundations:

-- application of a common enterprise-wide risk management framework, activities and processes across the organisation; - clear assignment of roles, responsibilities and accountabilities for risk management; - the effective use of appropriate risk identification, mitigating and management strategies;
+- application of a common enterprise-wide risk management framework, activities and processes across the organisation; - clear assignment of roles, responsibilities and accountabilities for risk management;

-- the integration of relevant, reliable and timely risk management information into reporting and decision-making processes; - the identification and assessment of existing and uncertain future events that may influence the achievement of business plans and strategic objectives.
+- the effective use of appropriate risk identification, mitigating and management strategies; - the integration of relevant, reliable and timely risk management information into reporting and decision-making processes; and - the identification and assessment of existing and uncertain future events that may influence the achievement of business plans and strategic objectives.